-• That the procedure set forth in these rules has not been followed.

-- That the action taken was solely because of affiliation, political or religious acts or opinions, race, color, sex, or marital status. - That the action (including the level of discipline) was not taken in accordance with the facts. - That the grounds for the action taken are without merit or are unfounded.
+- That the procedure set forth in these rules has not been followed. - That the action taken was solely because of affiliation, political or religious acts or opinions, race, color, sex, disability, marital status, or any other status protected by law under California Government Code section 12940(a). - That the action (including the level of discipline) was not taken in accordance with the facts. - That the grounds for the action taken are without merit or are unfounded.